IKARI HOUSE,

 CONCIERGE/TRAVEL SERVICE

-TACKLE & GEAR
+CHRISTMAS ISLAND TACKLE & GEAR

 RODS:

-9’ 7/8 weight fly rod for bonefish
+9’ 7-8 weight fly rod for bonefish

-9’ 9 wt rod for triggerfish/bluefin (optional)
+9’ 9wt rod for triggerfish/bluefin (optional)

-8’6” or 9’ 10-12 wt rod for tarpon
+8’6” or 9’ 11 or 12 weight rod for giant trevally

 Other Gear:

-Breathable flats pants and wading boots
+Breathable flats pants and good quality wading boots

-Polarized sunglasses, cap/wide-brimmed hat, suncream
+Polarized sunglasses, cap & a wide-brimmed hat, suncream

-Waterproof bum bag and a day bag for the boat
+Waterproof bum bag, and a day bag for the boat

-Fly boxes, robust nippers, forceps, leader material
+Fly boxes, robust nippers/pliers, forceps, leader material

 A full packing list is provided on booking confirmation.